 Straight-through processing aims for this payment utopia, and today we’re going to talk a bit about what straight-through processing really means and how your business can start applying its principles.

-Straight-through processing (STP) is simply payment processing that is completely free of human intervention.
+Straight-through processing (STP) is payment processing that is completely free of human intervention.
 Its purpose is to eliminate all manual, and therefore physical, interactions that need to take place when conducting any sort of money transfer or payment.

 By removing human touch, the natural benefits of STP automation include faster processing speeds, fewer errors, lower costs, and better service for customers.

-There isn’t one way to incorporate STP transfers and automation to a business — each business’s path to straight-through processing is unique.
+There isn’t one way to incorporate STP transfers and automation into a business — each business’s path to straight-through processing is unique.
 It’s helpful to think of it more as an ideal as opposed to a process.
 Many businesses can benefit from adopting more STP protocols, and you should be approaching your payment system design with straight-through processing in mind.

 Whether it’s automatic cash application matching to tracking and transferring secure routing information during wire transfers, there are a variety of system improvements you can make to reduce human touch in your payments flow.

 Corporations, large B2B businesses, and banks have the most to benefit from implementing straight-through processing automation since they handle the highest amounts of money.
 Creating unique payment solutions isn’t an easy or cheap task, and many of the savings presented by STP aren’t worth the opportunity cost unless you’re dealing with high transaction volumes and amounts.

 Businesses of this size and nature usually have wide markets, and STP is particularly useful for international payments.
 When conducting wire transfers or other deposits across countries, the process is often slowed down by a variety of international, national, and local laws.